L. J. Shelton

-L. J. Shelton (born March 21, 1976) is a former American football offensive tackle who played 10 seasons in the National Football League.
-He was originally drafted by the Arizona Cardinals 21st overall in the 1999 NFL Draft.
+L. J. Shelton (born March 21, 1976) is an American former professional football player who was an offensive tackle for 10 seasons in the National Football League (NFL).
+He was selected by the Arizona Cardinals 21st overall in the 1999 NFL draft.
 He played college football at Eastern Michigan.

 Shelton also played for the Cleveland Browns, Miami Dolphins, and San Diego Chargers.

-Early years
+Early life

 Shelton attended Rochester High School in Rochester Hills, Michigan where he lettered in football and basketball.
 Shelton played football in his early years but sat out the first half of his senior season to concentrate on basketball.
 When Shelton changed his mind and wanted to play football his senior season his teammates voted him back on the team and he joined them 4 games into the season.
 He was a co-captain on the basketball team.

 College career

 Shelton was a four-year letterman (1995–1998) at Eastern Michigan who started his final three seasons at left tackle.
 As a junior, he protected the blind side of former NFL quarterback Charlie Batch.
 As a senior, he graded out at 90 percent for blocking consistency, as he registered a career-high 102 knockdowns for an offense that accumulated 3,985 yards.
-He was a second-team All-America pick by The Sports Network that year, and a first-team All-Mid-American Conference selection each of his final two seasons.
+He was a second-team All-American pick by The Sports Network that year, and a first-team All-Mid-American Conference selection each of his final two seasons.

 Professional career

 Arizona Cardinals

-Shelton was drafted with the 21st overall pick in the 1999 NFL Draft by the Arizona Cardinals and then-head coach Vince Tobin.
+Shelton was selected with the 21st overall pick in the 1999 NFL draft by the Arizona Cardinals and then-head coach Vince Tobin.
 A contract holdout caused him to miss all of training camp, and he eventually signed his rookie contract on September 25 - two games into the regular season.
 The team received a roster exemption for two more games.
 He went on to play in nine games, including seven starts, making his NFL debut in a reserve role against the New York Giants on October 10.
 The first start of his NFL career came against the New England Patriots on October 31, and he proceeded to open seven games in a row.
 A sprained ankle sustained in second half at the Washington Redskins on December 12 forced him out of action the rest of the year.

 Shelton started all 14 games in which he played at left tackle for the Cardinals in 2000, including each of the final 13.
 He sustained a sprained right knee in the season opener at the New York Giants on September 3 and was inactive the next two games.
 He was part of an offensive line that allowed just 35 sacks - the lowest total by a Cardinals team since 1994.

 For the first time in his career, Shelton opened all 16 contests at left tackle in 2001.
 He participated in all 955 offensive snaps on the season and was a member of an offensive line that yielded just 29 sacks - the second-fewest by a Cardinals team in a 16-game season.